Spartan-CSharp/HotelManagementApp/README.md

 ### Book Guest

 The homework from Lesson 46, Book Guest, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to add a method that books a guest into a room.
 Add supporting classes and models as necessary.

+### Search for Bookings

+THe homework from Lesson 47, Search for Bookings, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to add a method that searches the bookings for a set of entries.
+Add supporting classes and models as necessary.